shalva97/questions/README.md

 - Anemic Domain Model
 - tell, dont ask
 - law of demeteer(LoD)
+- how can you update data in a Fragment from another Fragment
 ### Soft skills
 - goal of sprint?
 - how many story points to take in a sprint?